acgis-remp0017/cnwi-data-cleaning/content/labrador.md

 - Some of the classes in the 1993 data were a little mysterious, e.g. awsswamp – clearly a swamp, but does “aws” signify anything with regard to how it should be crosswalked?
 It turned out not to (it stands for “alder and willow”).

 - Again in the 1993 data, some of the points had dates (well, just one date) and data on soil composition, but for most points these attributes were null.
-Could this signify anything?
-It wasn’t clear why these attributes were only present for some features, but those who used the data originally were content to use many points that lacked these attributes to classify a Landsat image, so it probably does not signify underlying issues with the quality of the data.
+These points were used in the original classification project, so it probably does not signify underlying issues with the quality of the data.

 - Alongside the shapefiles containing ground-truth data were MapInfo files (which I didn't recognize when I first saw